-In a time where looking flawless and super attractive is important to many people, permanent hair removal for men is a frequently searched topic nowadays.
+In a time when looking flawless and super attractive is essential to many people, permanent hair removal for men is a frequently searched topic nowadays.

 Best Permanent Hair Removal Methods for Men

-While there aren’t numerous methods for removing hair on men, there are a few tried and true ways that will give you the kind of success you’re looking for.
+While there aren’t numerous methods for removing hair on men, a few tried and true ways will give you the kind of success you’re looking for.

 1. Laser Hair Removal

-Laser hair removal is a popular method a man should consider when it comes to permanent hair removal.
+Laser hair removal is a popular method a man should consider for permanent hair removal.
 The process uses pulses of laser light to target hair at the follicle for permanent removal.
 The result is smooth and often even clearer skin.

 Cost: Very expensive.
 Around $200-$400 per session.